Kramer Levin Highlighted as One of Few Am Law 100 Firms Involved in Recent Surge of High-Level Insurance M&A Deals

 2014 Benchmark Litigation Names Kramer Levin to the Top Tier of New York Litigation Firms

-Mr. Simon chairs the firm’s E-Discovery Practice.
+Mr. Simon chairs Kramer Levin’s E-Discovery Practice.
 He regularly advises clients on data retention obligations and has conducted internal investigations concerning data loss.
 He has handled numerous electronic discovery disputes, including those concerning sanctions for alleged spoliation of data and cost-shifting for production of inaccessible electronically stored information.

 Mr. Simon is a member of the Firm’s Pro Bono Committee.
-He has litigated a large number of pro bono cases, several of which have been high profile and precedent setting in the area of gay and lesbian civil rights.
-Mr. Simon also is co-chair of the board of directors of the Empire State Pride Agenda Foundation.
+He has litigated a large number of pro bono cases, several of which have been high profile and precedent setting in the area of LGBT civil rights.
+Mr. Simon is co-chair of the board of directors of the Empire State Pride Agenda Foundation.